 It's dark.
 It's really freaking dark.

-It's funny how an activity which becomes mind-numbingly boring during private training can feel 100% different when the sun is on the other side of the planet!Flying the circuit at night felt very different, especially in my first several hours of training.
 The night rating is defined by Transport Canada as one which "allows a pilot to fly in VMC and navigate in visual reference to the ground, at night.
 This is different from instrument meteorological conditions (IMC) where the pilot flies and maintains situational awareness strictly by using instruments and avionics."
 The rating consists of 5 hours night, including 2 hours night cross-country, 10 hours instrument flight time, and 5 hours solo night, including at least 10 takeoffs, circuits and landings.
 At the flying club where i train, the solo time is administered in the form of circuits, as the area around the airport is very mountainous.

 I have been working on my night rating for what feels like a zillion years.
 It's funny, for a rating which is normally pretty straightforward, getting night certified has been surprisingly challenging.
 The mental side of flying at night has been hard for me to wrap my head around...especially the most important part...landing.